Ready to rock that glow you got from using a self-tanner? But what about your face?

 This active ingredient reacts with the skin on your body, and of course, will also react with the skin on your face.

-So you can definitely get a tan if you cover your face with a self-tanner.
+You can definitely get a tan if you cover your face with a self-tanner.
+It will work.

 The set provides both a face tanner and a body tanner.